gvwilson/sdxjs/sysprog/index.md

 The name of the program used to run our code is stored `process.argv[0]` (which in this case is `node`), while `process.argv[1]` is the name of our program (in this case `list-dir-wrong.js`).
-The rest of `process.argv` holds whatever arguments we gave at the command line when we ran the program, so `process.argv[2]` is the first argument after the name of our program ([%f systems-programming-process-argv %]).
+The rest of `process.argv` holds whatever arguments we gave at the command line when we ran the program, so `process.argv[2]` is the first [%g argument "argument" %] after the name of our program ([%f systems-programming-process-argv %]).

 [%figure slug=systems-programming-process-argv img=process-argv.svg alt="Command-line arguments in `process.argv`" caption="How Node stores command-line arguments in <code>process.argv</code>." %]

-If we run this program with the name of a directory as its argument, `fs.readdir` returns the names of the things in that directory as an array of strings.
+If we run this program with the name of a directory as its argument, `fs.readdir` returns the names of the things in that directory as an array of [%g string "strings" %].
 The program uses `for (const name of results)` to loop over the contents of that array.
 We could use `let` instead of `const`, but it's good practice to declare things as `const` wherever possible